 On a whim, I decided to pit MSN’s online version of the Encarta “encyclopedia” (part of MSN Learning and Research) against the Concise Columbia Encyclopedia available through Bartleby.
 The differences couldn’t be more stark.

-A survey by Microdoc News shows that the most successful (and prolific) users of Google take an “experimental” approach to searching, first trying simple one-word or multi-word queries, then trying other, more complicated queries until they find what they’re looking for.
+The results?
+The survey showed that the most successful (and prolific) users of Google take an “experimental” approach to searching, first trying simple one-word or multi-word queries, then trying other, more complicated queries until they find what they’re looking for.
 This group also tends to use Google as a navigational tool: Even if they know a domain name, they prefer to type it into the Google search field rather than the address box on their browser.
 That’s not as silly as it sounds: This can be an effective way to correct misremembered URLs.